Italy starts process to revoke Genoa bridge operator's license

 In Rome, the Colosseum, the Trevi fountain and the town hall building will turn off their night-time illumination as a mark of respect for the victims, local authorities said.

 ap/sms (Reuters, dpa)

-A 100-meter section of Genoa's Morandi Bridge collapsed on Tuesday morning amid torrential downpours and violent storms.
-At least 35 cars and heavy vehicles are believed to have been on the section when it caved in, causing them to plunge some 45 meters into the void below.
+The 80-meter section of the Morandi Bridge collapsed on August 14 amid torrential downpours and violent storms.
+At least 35 cars and heavy vehicles are believed to have been on the section when it caved in, causing them to plunge some 45 meters.

 The bridge over the northwestern port city was one of Italy's main viaducts, connecting the A10 motorway towards France and the A7 up to Milan.
-The incident also took place on the eve of Ferragosto, a major Italian holiday, meaning traffic was likely to have been busier than usual.
+The incident also took place on the eve of Ferragosto, a major Italian holiday, meaning there was likely more traffic than usual.

 Italy's Giuseppe Conte interrupted his holiday to visit the scene of the collapse.
 While Conte reserved his words to praise the rescue workers, his ministers started pointing fingers.
 Transport Minister Toninelli said the company managing Italy's highways would have its contract revoked.
 However, his 5Star Movement party has been criticized for downplaying the need for infrastructure investments.